Why is Villanova University undertaking this project?

 Right now the land is blacktop and being used for parking.
 How will changing the surface impact the environment?

-The project site currently is approximately 14 acres of impervious asphalt with no stormwater controls.
+Prior to construction, the project site represented approximately 14 acres of impervious asphalt with no stormwater controls.
 The project will reduce the amount of impervious surface and introduce innovative stormwater management practices that exceed Radnor Township requirements.
 These measures have been developed in consultation with neighbors, Township officials, the Pennsylvania Department of Environmental Protection, and faculty stormwater experts from the College of Engineering’s department of Civil and Environmental Engineering.

 With increased housing being a focal point of the project, does it signal a desire for Villanova to expand its undergraduate student enrollment?

 No. Villanova is undertaking this project to help address demand among current and prospective students for on-campus housing, and enhance its living and learning environment.
 This project will not lead to an increase in undergraduate student enrollment, just as similar student housing projects in the past (South Campus and West Campus) did not lead to enrollment increases.